Raid 2 improves upon the shortcomings of the original, taking its time to set-up a story and present its new Tarantino-esque characters.

-Only a short time after the first raid, Rama goes undercover with the thugs of Jakarta and plans to bring down the syndicate and uncover the corruption within his police force.
+Rama goes undercover to bring down a syndicate and uncover corruption within the police force.

 The sequel comes with the same inventive camera work.
-The film managed to create clear action sequences despite more enemies and wider sets where the lead could have easily gotten lost in the fray.
-New characters and locations added more interesting choreographed fight scenes.
-Apart from the bone breaking and limb twisting martial arts, you also get different hack, bash and smash ways to do the job.
+The film creates clear action sequences despite more enemies and wider sets where the lead could have easily gotten lost in the fray.
+New characters and locations add more interesting choreographed fight scenes.
+Apart from the bone-breaking and limb twisting martial arts, you also get different hack, bash, and smash ways to do the job.